Quentinbuaa/MTBoost/README.md

-# MTBoost: Reinforcement Learning for Robust DNN Classifiers
+# MTBoost: A Reinforcement-Learning-based Training Method for Enhancing the Robustness of Deep Neural Network Classifiers

-MTBoost is a reinforcement learning–based algorithm designed to improve the **robustness** of deep neural network (DNN) classifiers, evaluated through **metamorphic relations (MRs)**.

 ## 🚀 Introduction
 Traditional metrics like **accuracy** measure how often a DNN predicts the correct label:

 `